 A competency describes a capability to do a certain job.
 A competency defines a sequence of competency levels ranging from a minimum level of competency to a maximum level.
-Typically, the levels range from 0 - assists to 5 - innovates.
-(See Section 8.1.6 and Section 9.3.4.)
+Typically, the levels range from 0 - no competence to 5 - expert.
+(See Section 10.2.4.)